Super-Protocol/docs/docs/developers/CLI_guides/configuring.md

 Execute the `./spctl setup` command to initiate the setup dialog.
 First, provide your Testnet Access Token and then your Testnet Private Key.
 You can find them in your Testnet invitation email.

 Further, SPCTL asks if you have a Storj bucket with configured access grants.
 This step is optional.
 Select `No` if you do not have them yet.
-You can configure Storj and provide this information [later](/developers/cli_guides/configuring#set-up-storj) or skip this step entirely.
+You can configure Storj and provide this information later in this guide or skip this step entirely.

 After that, SPCTL creates `config.json` in the SPCTL root directory.
 If you need to update your account information, execute `./spctl setup` again or modify `config.json` manually in any text editor.